 (See page 28 of The A.A.
 Service Manual combined with Twelve Concepts for World Service, 2021-2023 edition.)

 The treasurer should be a responsible person with a solid period of sobriety.
 He or she should be organized enough to keep good records and it is very desirable to have some accounting knowledge and/or bookkeeping experience.
 The person elected will be helped by the previous treasurer to become familiar with the Area 79 accounting procedures.
 The treasurer may also seek accounting and clerical assistance from volunteers within the fellowship.
 Persuasiveness, firmness and diplomacy will help the treasurer do the job.

-- Send out receipts by mail or email, along with a new contribution card and self-addressed envelope.
+- Send out receipts by email or mail.
+When using mail include a new contribution card and self-addressed envelope.

 - Make bank deposits on a weekly basis.